Luis Urías Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Guardians have a 3.89 team ERA that ranks ninth across all league pitching staffs.

-- The Guardians have a 3.85 team ERA that ranks eighth across all MLB pitching staffs.
+- The Guardians give up the seventh-fewest home runs in baseball (78 total, one per game).

-- The Guardians give up the fifth-fewest home runs in baseball (76 total, one per game).
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he went five innings, allowing three earned runs while giving up seven hits.

-- The righty's most recent time out came on Sunday against the Arizona Diamondbacks, when he tossed 7 1/3 innings, surrendering five earned runs while allowing seven hits.
+- In 10 games this season, the 24-year-old has amassed an ERA of 4.05, with 8.6 strikeouts per nine innings.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.